-- The delivery of eight new floors across Aickin Chambers and Castan Chambers to accommodate 175 barristers, including a purpose-built floor for much of the criminal bar, housing over 60 barristers. - The Aickin Chambers refurbishment programme commenced with Levels 32 and 33 delivered in March 2018. - The acquisition of serviced office business, Redmon Group was finalised in March 2018.
-Located across three floors at 200 Queen Street, the acquisition of Redmon group was in line with our strategic objective to increase our footprint in the building and move into nonbarrister revenue streams still aligned with our core capability.
+- The delivery of eight new floors across Aickin Chambers and Castan Chambers to accommodate 175 barristers, including a purpose-built floor for much of the criminal bar, housing over 60 barristers. - The Aickin Chambers refurbishment programme commenced with Levels 32 and 33 delivered in March 2018. - The acquisition, in March 2018, of Redmon Group's Queen Street serviced office business.
+The acquisition of this business was in line with our strategic objective to increase our footprint in the building and move into nonbarrister revenue streams still aligned with our core capability.